 You may obtain additional information on eligibility requirements for financial assistance, and the criteria used to distribute aid among eligible applicants who enroll at Cal State East Bay, from Planning, Enrollment Management, and Student Affairs, or the Financial Aid Department.

-Seniors should apply for graduation one term in advance of the term in which they intend to graduate.
+Students should apply for graduation one term in advance of the term in which they intend to graduate.
 Be sure to consult your academic department regarding fulfillment of major requirements, and the Academic Advising and Career Education Center regarding the fulfillment of General Education requirements.
-Degree audits are available online through MyCSUEB.
+Graduate students should consult with their faculty advisor.
+Degree audits are available online through MyCSUEB for undergraduate students.
 Students with questions regarding their online audit should consult Planning, Enrollment Management, and Student Affairs.
-You must apply for graduation by the end of the Late Add period of the quarter prior to your final quarter.
-(Late filing causes graduation to be delayed.)
+Students must apply for graduation by the end of the Late Add period of the quarter prior to the final quarter (late filing causes graduation to be delayed.)
 For complete information, see the Baccalaureate Degree Information chapter.
-Final graduation evaluation or "check-out" is typically completed within three months following the posting of grades from your final quarter of attendance.
-Diplomas are typically printed and mailed 4-6 weeks following the completion of final graduation evaluation and the posting of your degree.
+Final graduation evaluation or "check-out" is typically completed within three months following the posting of grades from the student's final quarter of attendance.
+Diplomas are typically printed and mailed 4-6 weeks following the posting of the degree.

 Student Health and Counseling Services (SHCS) offers affordable, convenient, high-quality health care to all Cal State East Bay students.
 Its goal is to assist you in achieving and maintaining optimal health while pursuing your academic and career goals.
 The SHCS staff is committed to the promotion of healthy behaviors and the prevention of illnesses within the campus community.